-9. How does a person apply for and claim unemployment benefits?
+10. How does a person apply for and claim unemployment benefits?

 Railroad employees can apply for and claim unemployment benefits online or by mail.
 Individuals who have a myRRB account at RRB.gov can file their applications and biweekly claims online.
 Employees can create a myRRB account at RRB.gov/myRRB by clicking on the button labeled Sign in with login.gov.
 Establishing an account while working will expedite the filing process for future unemployment benefits and provide ready access to other online services.
+(Effective July 1, 2025, all myRRB services and features will require a Login.gov account.
+All Pin Password (PPW) accounts will be deactivated on that date.)

 To apply by mail, employees must obtain an Application for Unemployment Benefits (Form UI-1) from RRB.gov, their labor organization, or railroad employer.
-The completed application should be mailed to their local RRB field office as soon as possible and must be filed within 30 days from the date the employee became unemployed, or the first day for which he or she wishes to claim benefits.
+The completed application should be mailed to their local RRB field office as soon as possible and must be filed within 30 days from the date the employee became unemployed, or the first day for which the employee wishes to claim benefits, whichever is later.
 Benefits may be lost if the application is filed late.
-Employees filing a late unemployment application (or claim) should include a signed statement explaining why they cannot meet the required time frame.
+Employees filing a late unemployment application (or claim) should include a signed statement explaining why they were not able to meet the required time frame.